worsco/dotnet-client/README-rhel8_dotnet-21_container.md

 mkdir -p $HOME/Development/rhel8-entitlements/
 cd $HOME/Development/rhel8-entitlements/
 ```
-10. You need to make a copy of the *.pem file as *-key.pem
+10. You need to have two files in the $HOME/Development/rhel8-entitlements/, the *.pem, and a copy of that same file with *-key.pem ('-key' appended the the filename)
-    * We will be downloading an RHEL8 container image, you need to log into registry.redhat.io
+11. We will be downloading an RHEL8 container image, you need to log into registry.redhat.io

 ```
 podman login registry.redhat.io